 1. The person or family adopting must be financially able to afford to care for the animal, including the provision of healthy good quality food, medical care and preventive health care going forward.

 2. The home must be suitable for the size and type of pet, with a yard and outside space or access to a park for exercise.

-3. A person who has experience with owning and caring for pets is essential, and, because rescued pets need special care, the person must supervise and be good company for the pet and unlikely to leave them alone for long periods of time.
+3. A person or family who has experience with owning and caring for pets is essential, and, because rescued pets need special care, the person must supervise and be good company for the pet and unlikely to leave them alone for long periods of time.

 4. Every possible measure must be taken to protect the new pet from busy roads, dangerous environments, other predatory animals or people who may seek to cause the animal any kind of harm – in every way the pet must be kept safe.